Dajun-Lin/Dajun-Lin.github.io/_pages/Research.md

 ---

-"opioid Poisoning Deaths and Local Physician Practicing Styles." with Siying Liu and Christopher J. Ruhm.
+"Opioid Poisoning Deaths and Local Physician Practicing Styles." with Siying Liu and Christopher J. Ruhm.

 ---